marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   This pass implements series of heuristics to guess propababilities of branches.
 The resulting predictions are turned into edge profile by propagating branches across the control flow graphs.
-  The pass is located in tree-profile.c and is described by ``pass_profile``.
+  The pass is located in :samp:`tree-profile.c` and is described by ``pass_profile``.

 * Lower complex arithmetic

   This pass rewrites complex arithmetic operations into their component scalar arithmetic operations.
-The pass is located in tree-complex.c and is described by ``pass_lower_complex``.
+The pass is located in :samp:`tree-complex.c` and is described by ``pass_lower_complex``.

 * Scalar replacement of aggregates